syaffers/fuzzyvis-draft/README.md

 `layout.html` and replacing the `{% block body %}{% endblock %}` tags with
 the HTML we defined in the `templates/home.html` file.

-The `<form>` is also coded to have the `enctype=multipart/form-data` attribute.
-This is necessary for imagee uploading as files are passed as a separate `POST` variable.
+The `<form>` is also coded to have the `enctype="multipart/form-data"` attribute.
+This is necessary for image uploading as files are passed as a separate `POST` variable.

 The filename does not have to match the route names in our `server.py`.
 Let's create the remaining templates.
 We will just have placeholder text for now